dentsucreativestudio/canda-dooh/README.md

 # Add images to images folder

-Keep the naming convention in such way images don't overide each other so the total of images can be presented on the day after in random order.<br />
-*Images should be less than 1Mb preferably.
+Keep the naming convention in such way images don't overide each other so the total of images can be presented on the day after in random order. *Images should be less than 1Mb preferably.
 Optimize images before uploading, example like [tinypng](https://tinypng.com/) is great to compress images and maintain quality.*

 * Navigate to the [images folder](https://github.com/dentsucreativestudio/canda-dooh/tree/main/images) and click on the folder that image should be uploaded.
 * Click on the **add file** dropdown button on top left.
 Select **upload files**.
 Either drag and drop or select the image from your computer, multiple images are allowed.